DeepMartingale: Duality of the Optimal Stopping Problem with Expressivity and High-Dimensional Hedging: Detailed Theories Proofs for Section

-\begin{remark} The whole proof procedure is the same as for Theorem 2.4.1 in \cite{zhangjianfeng17}, but in our statement we strengthen that $C_p$ does not depend on dimension $D$.
-Furthermore, we extend the theorem to the multi-dimensional tensor case; in fact, for $p\ge 2 $, the result is the same as the original one. \cite{parto14} extend the original to an infinite dimensional scenario (general Hilbert space), but this constrains the process to be predictable.
-For our theory, we relax this to $L^{2,p} $ to ensure generality. \end{remark}
+\begin{remark} The proof follows the same steps as Theorem 2.4.1 in \citep{zhangjianfeng17}.
+In our statement, we emphasize that the constant $C_p$ is universal in the sense that it depends only on $p$ and is independent of the dimension $d$.
+Moreover, we extend the result to the multi-dimensional tensor case; for $p\ge 2 $, the inequality coincides with the classical formulation.
+While \citep{parto14} extend the original BDG inequality to an infinite-dimensional setting (general Hilbert space), their framework typically requires predictability.
+For our purposes, we instead work with $L^{2,p}$ to retain the required generality. \end{remark}

-\proof{Proof of Lemma~\ref{lem:BDG_new}} As in \cite{zhangjianfeng17}, we assume $M^{*,0}_T, \int_0^t \|\sigma_s\|^2 ds $ are bounded, which can be easily extended to the unbounded case using the truncation method e.g., see \cite{zhangjianfeng17}.
-For $p\ge 2 $, we use the argument in \cite{zhangjianfeng17}, which contains no dimension-dependent constant, and we obtain
+\begin{proof}[Proof of Lemma~\ref{lem:BDG_new}] As in \citep{zhangjianfeng17}, we assume $M^{*,0;d}_T, \int_0^t \|\sigma^d_s\|^2 ds $ are bounded, which can be easily extended to the unbounded case using the truncation method e.g., see \citep{zhangjianfeng17}.
+For $p\ge 2 $, we use the argument in \citep{zhangjianfeng17}, which contains no dimension-dependent constant, and we obtain